saianzero/GenAI/README.md

 DOCter is a Streamlit-based application that offers personalized healthcare insights by processing uploaded medical reports.
 The application utilizes advanced language models and document processing to provide accurate and relevant answers to user queries.

 ## Core Components

-- **Language Models**: Utilizes `ChatGroq` and `OpenAIEmbeddings` for natural language understanding and generating vector embeddings for documents.
+- **Language Models**: Utilizes `Groq LCU`, `Llama3` and `OpenAIEmbeddings` for natural language understanding and generating vector embeddings for documents.
-- **Document Processing**: Supports uploading PDF documents, which are processed to extract text and convert them into searchable vector embeddings using FAISS.
+- **Document Processing**: Supports uploading PDF documents, which are processed to extract text and convert them into searchable vector embeddings using `FAISS Vector database`.
 - **User Interaction**: Features an interface for users to upload documents, submit questions, and receive answers.
 It maintains a session-based chat history for tracking interactions.

 ## Main Functionalities
+`RAG Pipeline implementation`

 1. **Environment Initialization**:
    - Loads environment variables and configures API keys for Groq and OpenAI services.